isH-a-JAIn/Transaction-amount-prediction-using-Spark/README.md

 Task 2.8) Predicting the price: Identifing and using 3 metrics to evaluate the algorithms from Task 2.7.

-The poor performance of the models can be attributed to the fact that the data has been randomly generated
+__The poor performance of the models can be attributed to the fact that the data has been randomly generated as the main motivation for this project was to get a taste of working with Spark__